QubesOS/qubes-doc/common-tasks/usb-devices.md

 #Attaching And Detaching a USB Device
 ##With Qubes Device Manager
 Click the device-manager-icon: ![device manager icon]
 A list of available devices appears.
-USB-devices have a USB-icon to their right. <!--TODO: Where is that icon????-->
+USB-devices have a USB-icon to their right: ![usb icon]

 Hover on one device to display a list of VMs you may attach it to.